 Relationships Among Women: Bridging Racial, Generational, and Global Divides

 In this virtual talk at Harvard Business School’s Gender and Work Conference, I speak in a segment titled “Bridging the Globe”.
 The event brings together scholars, practitioners, executives, and alumni to share research, experiences, and conversation about relationships among women at work, with a particular focus on building effective, supportive collaborations across differences in race, generation, and geography.
 Attendees include faculty from U.S. and international institutions, HBS faculty, alumni, and professionals from a range of industries.
-The symposium will feature several panels showcasing research and practitioner perspectives, as well as a workshop on building alliances to support women's leadership and well-being.
+The symposium featured several panels showcasing research and practitioner perspectives, as well as a workshop on building alliances to support women's careers and well-being.